Nancy496/Medical-Database/README.md

 ## Question2
 Created SQLite database and connected with database printed the version of the SQLite database Displayed the python code
-Created 2 tables Hospital and Doctor
+Created 2 tables Hospital1 and Doctor1
+Populated the tables
+Joined the 2 tables using Hospital-ID